Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 For teams and studios, it also enables writers and translators to work without any coding experience and without any direct access to the source project files.

-The standalone design offers more stability, removes the need to do writing or translation work in the Godot Editor, and works great for multi-monitor setups where you can work on your project in one screen, and write dialogues in another.
+The standalone design offers more stability, removes the need to do writing or translation work in the Godot Editor, and works great for multi-monitor setups where you can work on your project on one screen, and edit dialogues on another.

 The Candy Dialogue Creator is open-source (MIT License) and completely free, so you may use it as much as you like, any way you like: change the look of the UI, add custom features or create your own edition.
 It can even be integrated directly into your game to be accessed at runtime!